josealobato/travel-sample-app/README.md

 # Some Decisions

-**Unique offers different datys**.
+* **Unique offers different days**.
 I decided to query every day for one-way itineraries that **start that given day**.
 This way, I will offer every day fresh information.
 But I wonder if the API works like this.
 I decided not to invest more time guessing how the API works on this part.
 In a work environment, I'll gather more information and even contact the people who could explain what to expect from it.
-**Unique offerings**.
+* **Unique offerings on one day**.
 I noticed that some offers received have almost the same data (at least the one on the interface), including the same `id`. **I decided that data with different id are different**.
 So, on the same day, you will see offerings that look the same but are different (different ID).
 Probably, a better strategy is needed here once more acquainted with the API.

 # Development Steps